-• Discuss how your clinic could change to become more trauma informed.
-See section 3, Trauma and violence informed care and practice (pg.
-65-68) in your handbook.
-Apply these ideas to Case Study 3: Young Bangladeshi wife and mother (pg.
-20-21) in your handbook and then in general with their patient population.
+Ask the participants to discuss how their clinic could change to become more trauma informed.
+See section 3, Trauma and violence informed care and practice in your handbook.
+Apply these ideas to Case Study 3: Young Bangladeshi wife and mother in their handbook and then in general with their patient population.

-- Think about the patient's experiences from booking in their appointment to finishing the appointment. - How would you conduct a tele-health appointment using TVIC practice? - What other considerations would you have with a woman from a migrant/refugee background (south Asian)?
+- Ask patients to think about the patient's experiences from booking in their appointment to finishing the appointment - Discuss how they would conduct a tele-health appointment using TVIC practice. - Discuss what other considerations they would have with a woman from a migrant/refugee background (south Asian).

-In small groups (breakout rooms will be enabled) discuss the following questions (nominate one member to report back):
+Break participant up into small groups using breakout rooms on zoom (3-5) and get them to discuss the following questions (ask they nominate one member to report back):

-- How attuned are you to the possibility of trauma in the lives of all patients? - How aligned is your clinic with core principles of safety, trustworthiness, choice, collaboration and empowerment? - Does your clinic operate in a way that would minimise re-traumatisation for survivors? - How does your clinic emphasise physical and emotional safety for all patients and staff? - Do you have a strengths-based approach, providing hope and possibilities for connection? - Share with the whole group, what could you change to become more trauma informed?
+- How attuned are they to the possibility of trauma in the lives of all patients? - How aligned is their clinic with core principles of safety, trustworthiness, choice, collaboration and empowerment? - Does the clinic operate in a way that would minimise re-traumatisation for survivors? - How does their clinic emphasise physical and emotional safety for all patients and staff? - Do they have a strengths-based approach, providing hope and possibilities for connection?